-One of the most notable ghosts on this popular tourist attraction is that of a phantom which has been reported to haunt the Ghost Train.
+One of the most famous ghosts on this popular tourist attraction is that of a phantom that has been reported to haunt the Ghost Train.
 The ghost has been named Cloggy because it is said to be the spirit of a train operator who used to wear clogs.
-Visitors, as well as employees of Blackpool Pleasure Beach, have reported hearing “Cloggy” walking around the Ghost Train.
+Visitors and employees of Blackpool Pleasure Beach have reported hearing “Cloggy” walking around the Ghost Train.
 They have heard the sounds of his clogs and strange footsteps.
 Cloggy is well known in Blackpool.
 Almost everyone has heard of him.

-Aside from Cloggy, the employees of Blackpool Pleasure Beach who work at night have reported feeling a presence and they have also reported sightings of a male figure in the cellar.
-According to people who have seen the ghost, he has a close resemblance to Karl Marx, the famous German philosopher from the 19th Century.
-Shadows have been seen in the same area and more than 5 years ago, an apparition was seen walking through the bar at 5 am.
-Pictures on the wall move, the voice of a woman singing can also be heard and lights are switched on and off.
+Aside from Cloggy, the employees of Blackpool Pleasure Beach who work at night have reported feeling a presence, and they have also reported sightings of a male figure in the cellar.
+According to people who have seen the ghost, he resembles Karl Marx, the famous German philosopher from the 19th Century.
+Shadows have been seen in the same area, and more than five years ago, an apparition was seen walking through the bar at 5 am.
+Pictures on the wall move, a woman’s singing voice can also be heard, and lights are switched on and off.

 The Ice Rink is also a well-known spooky spot in Blackpool Pleasure Beach.
-Many people have reported hearing someone skating on the rink when there was no one there.
-Equipment and lights also move of their own accord and doors which are wide open have slammed shut on their own too, despite no wind or breezes being present.
+Many visitors and staff members have reported hearing someone skating on the rink when there was no one there.
+Equipment and lights also move of their own accord, and wide-open doors have slammed shut on their own, too, despite no wind or breezes being present.
 Also, staff working at night have reported feeling an awful presence hovering over them as they work.